Coronary ischemia: Ischemia Involving SARS-CoV-2

+Signs and symptoms

 A key symptom of coronary ischemia is chest pain or pressure, known as angina pectoris.
 Angina may present typically with classic symptoms or atypically with symptoms less often associated with heart disease.
-Atypical presentations are more common women, diabetics, and elderly individuals.
+Atypical presentations are more common in women, diabetics, and elderly individuals.
+Angina may be stable or unstable.
+Unstable angina is most often associated with emergent, acute coronary syndromes.

-Typical

 Angina is typically located below the sternum.
 Individuals experiencing angina characterize the pain in different ways, but the pain is usually described as crushing, squeezing, or burning.
 Symptoms may worsen over the course of several minutes.
 Typical angina is aggravated by physical activity or emotional stress and is relieved by rest or nitroglycerin.
 The pain may radiate to other parts of the body, most commonly the left arm or neck.
 In some individuals, the pain may be less severe and present as pressure or numbness.
 Less commonly, the pain may radiate to both arms, the jaw, or to the back.

 Atypical

 Women, diabetic individuals, and elderly individuals are more likely to present with atypical symptoms other than chest pain.
 Women may present with back pain, shortness of breath, heartburn, nausea, and vomiting.
 Heart disease in women goes undetected prior to a major cardiac event in up to 60% of cases.
 Among women who experience a heart attack, many do not have any prior chest pain.
 Due to alterations in sensory pathways, diabetic and elderly individuals also may present without any chest pain and may have atypical symptoms similar to those seen in women.
 This type of ischemia is also known as silent ischemia.